 - 1They will be sold exclusively through NS&I

-These are the things we know what we don't know is the interest rate that will be offered though it is strongly rumoured to be annually 4% Gross (3.2% Net) for the 3 year bond and 2.8% Gross (2.24% Net) for the 1 year version.
-Another big unknown is how quickly they will 'sell out' it's understood that National Savings & Investments will have a limit on how many bonds they can issue.
+These are the things we know what we don't know is the interest rate that will be offered through it is strongly rumoured to be annually 4% Gross (3.2% Net) for the 3-year bond and 2.8% Gross (2.24% Net) for the 1-year version.
+Another big unknown is how quickly they will 'sell-out' it's understood that National Savings & Investments will have a limit on how many bonds they can issue.